 The Ally Assist system embedded in this app can take care of many of the issues or questions you might have.
 If you’re on the go and need some cash, the ATM locator will help you find a fee-free ATM in your area.

-Best Student Savings Account Bonus: Digital Federal Credit Union Primary Savings
+Digital Federal Credit Union Primary Savings

-Whether you’re at university in the U.S. or you’re studying abroad, you’ll likely be able to access a fee-free ATM through DCU’s sizeable international network.
-Though this credit union only has a few of its own branches, account holders can do their banking through any of the 5,000 locations where it offers shared banking.
+Whether you’re at university in the U.S. or you’re studying abroad, you’ll likely be able to access a fee-free ATM through DCU’s sizable international network.
+Though this credit union only has a few of its own branches, account holders can do their banking through any of the over 5,000 locations where it offers shared banking.
 These are available in every state, so visit DCU’s website to find one near you.

 DCU offers membership first and foremost to any immediate family of current members.
 However, you can become a member on your own by being a current or retired employee of an eligible company, being a member of an eligible organization or living, working, attending school or worshipping in an eligible community.

 TIAA Bank Basic Savings Account